How To Hop a Freight Train 2

 Find your local freight yard.
 There’ll be a train leaving or coming through there eventually.
 Look for train yards in the forgotten part of town, the part of town with all the rough neighborhoods.
 The yard is usually near big industry, maybe near a river or port.
 You can often find giveaway street names like Railroad Ave.
 The passenger train station is probably not too far away.

 There are freight yards in almost every city in America.
 However, there are fewer marshaling yards where they make up and break down trains.
-These big yards are going to be the easiest places to gather information and catch-out.
+These big yards are going to be the easiest places to gather information and catch out.
 Here you can ask the yard crew which trains are leaving where when.

-How to get Information
+how to get information

 Railroad workers are your friends and will help you out whenever possible.
 Crews can usually only tell you where their train is going and when power’s called for.
 Yard workers often know the whole story.
 They make up all the trains that are leaving their yard.
 They know which trains are going where and often when the power is called for.
-They will sometimes call in to the tower to find out what track your train is on and when it leaves.
+They will sometimes call into the tower to find out what track your train is on and when it leaves.

 Your safety is the most important consideration.
-Don’t take short cuts to save time.
-Tank cars carry all sorts of nasty shit and provide no good place to ride; don’t ride ‘em.
-Loaded flatcars and loaded gondolas provide you the opportunity to be crushed or pushed off a car by a shifting load; don’t ride ‘em.
-Cars marked Bad Order are broken but are frequently not removed from service; don’t ride ‘em.
+Don’t take shortcuts to save time.
+Tank cars carry all sorts of nasty shit and provide no good place to ride; don’t ride ’em.
+Loaded flatcars and loaded gondolas provide you the opportunity to be crushed or pushed off a car by a shifting load; don’t ride ’em.
+Cars marked Bad Order are broken but are frequently not removed from service; don’t ride ’em.

 Leave a Reply